-Cat Recommended Fluid Cleanliness Targets(1) Cat Recommended Fill oils(2)(3) ISO -/16/13 Cleanliness Tar- gets for Fluids Dis- Dispensed fuels ISO 18/16/13 pensed into Machine or Engine Fill tanks Dispensed DEF ISO 18/16/13 Cat Recommended Machine Roll-off Cleanliness Targets Hydraulic systems (Implement & Steering) ISO -/18/15 Electronic Transmissions ISO -/18/15 Continuous Variable Transmissions (CVT) ISO -/18/15 Mechanical Transmissions ISO -/21/17 Differentials, Wheels, and Axles (4) ISO -/18/15
+Caterpillar Recommended Fluid Cleanliness Targets (1) Caterpillar Recom- mended Cleanli- ness Targets for Fluids Dispensed into Machine or En- gine Fill tanks Fill oils (2)(3) ISO -/16/13 Dispensed fuels ISO 18/16/13 Dispensed DEF ISO 18/16/13 Caterpillar Recom- mended Machine Roll-off Cleanliness Targets Hydraulic systems (Implement & Steering) ISO -/18/15 Electronic Transmissions ISO -/18/15 Continuous Variable Transmissions (CVT) ISO -/18/15 Mechanical Transmissions ISO -/21/17 Differentials, Wheels, and Axles (4) ISO -/18/15

-- (1) The fluids should meet or exceed the cleanliness requirements of the listed ISO levels. - (2) For engine oils optical particle counters may not be effective.
+(1) The fluids should meet or exceed the cleanliness requirements of the listed ISO levels.

+- (2) For engine oils optical particle counters may not be effective.
 Instead filter the oil prior to dispensing into the engine tank, use engine oil filters of 12 micron absolute efficiency and ensure that the oil temperature is 20° C (68° F) or higher.
 Refer to the details given in this article. - (3) For transmission, gear, differential and axle oils, additives and the viscosity of the oil may interfere with particle counting.
 An alternative is to use adequate filtration to ensure clean oils prior to filling in the machine compartment. - (4) This cleanliness standard applies only to the Series 700 family of rigid frame trucks, 777 size and larger.

 The "fill" fluids cleanliness target is not a fluid "delivery" target.
-The level of cleanliness for delivered fluids is not specified by Cat.
+The level of cleanliness for delivered fluids is not specified by Caterpillar.
 Customers can work with the distributors or carriers to determine the cleanliness level of delivered fluids.
 However, a more effective and economic means to achieve the fill cleanliness targets is to filter the fluids prior to filling into machine tanks as compared with specifying delivery fluid cleanliness level.
 Follow the guidelines provided in this Contamination Control article.
 Although older technology machines may not be able to maintain the recommended cleanliness targets of advanced models, the same contamination control intervention measures such as filtration and subsequent service procedures should be used on all Cat products.